The PurpleSec AI Security Glossary

 Differential Privacy

-Differential privacy is a mathematical framework that adds controlled noise to the training process.
-It prevents a model’s output from revealing whether any specific individual’s data was in the training set.
+Differential privacy adds controlled noise to the training process, providing a mathematically provable guarantee that a model’s output won’t reveal whether any specific individual’s data was in the training set.
+This approach goes beyond data transformation to deliver formal privacy guarantees.

 Denial of service via prompt flooding overwhelms an AI system’s inference capacity through high-volume or high-token-count requests.
 The attack degrades availability without exploiting any security vulnerability.